mbA2D/Test_Equipment_Control/README.md

  - DONE - Flush queues after and before idle control cycle
 	- Will cause issues with multiple channels accessing the same queues?
  - GraphIV.py - Single IR Processing - if we have enough data points for each step, apply some statistical processing (drop outliers, try and account for capacity)
  - There are way too many queues and processes in the MainWindow.
-Consolidate them and make a better messaging system.
+Consolidate them and make a better messaging system
+ - Allow adding another cycle to test configuration GUI - e.g. Rest then Single IR Test
  - Make 'charge_discharge_control' file into a class
  - Double-check commands where possible? e.g. send output on command, then check status of output.
  - View equipment connections and change settings per instrument instead of having to setup everything again - e.g. remote sense.
- - DONE - Create an 'add channel' button
- - DONE - Repeated IR Discharge Test: Fix charge safety time, add rest after discharge
  - Create a 'remove channel' button
  - DONE - Show fake equipment even when no resources are available
  - Make GUIs better with drop-downs and checkboxes